Working Remotely: An Opportunity and Threat

 Staying Connected (The Water Cooler)

 Having a group Hangout or Zoom standup with your team is very different than bumping into a colleague in the cafeteria and finding out his band is playing in a couple nights (and you’re invited).
 Serendipity is a major challenge when you are working remotely.
 These casual unplanned conversations can often lead to connecting ideas and better projects.
+Where you find creative inspiration and conversation changes.

 How do you create a virtual water cooler?